MathisFederico/LearnRL/docs/learnrl.core.rst

 LearnRL's Core
 ==============

-LearnRL is base on those core objects :
+LearnRL is base on those core objects: :ref:`Playground`, :ref:`Agent`, :ref:`MultiEnv`, :ref:`Memory`.

+They are all linked by the :ref:`Playground`, as showned by this:

+.. raw:: html
+   :file: LearnRL-Playground.svg

 .. _Playground: